 Code of conduct

-Aker’s Code of Conduct, Sustainability Policy, and other governing documents, set out principles on important issues such as bribery, gifts, and other possible forms of corruption.
-All Aker employees are expected to be familiar with the Code of Conduct and anti-corruption policy and complete a training program to familiarize themselves and stay updated on the policies set forth in the Code of Conduct.
+Aker’s Code of Conduct, Sustainability Policy, and other governing documents set out principles on important issues such as bribery, gifts, and other possible forms of corruption.
+All Aker employees are expected to be familiar with the Code of Conduct, the Anti-Corruption Policy and the Sustainability Policy, and complete a training program to familiarize themselves with and stay updated on the policies contained in the Code of Conduct.

 Aker’s Code of Conduct also expresses Aker’s expectations for its portfolio companies’ governing documents.

-Aker has an open third-party whistleblower channel where suspected or censurable activities, such as breaches of HSE rules, harassment, insider trading, money laundering, fraud, bribes and kickbacks, or other violations of ethical guidelines can be anonymously reported.
+Aker has an independent third-party whistleblower channel, where suspected or alleged wrongdoing (censurable conditions) can be anonymously reported.
+This may include breaches of HSE rules, harassment, insider trading, money laundering, fraud, bribes and kickbacks, or other violations of ethical guidelines.